 Twelve percent of American children live in blended families with a stepsibling or half sibling.
-But what are the different kinds of sibling relationships?
+While these are two types of siblings, you may be wondering "What are the different kinds of sibling relationships?"

 Stepsiblings have no blood relation but are related through the marriage of one of their parents.
 For example, Jane is the divorced mother of Alexis and Joe is the divorced father of Brandon.
-If Jane and Joe get married, Alexis and Brandon would be stepsiblings.
+If Jane and Joe get married, Alexis and Brandon would be stepbrother and stepsister.

 Half siblings are related by blood through one parent, either the mother or father.
 For example, in the family above, Jane and Joe are now married and Alexis and Brandon are stepsiblings.
 Jane and Joe have a baby together, who they name Sarah.
-Sarah is the half sibling to both Alexis and Brandon.
-Sarah is a half sibling to Alexis, since they share the same mother but not the same father.
-Sarah is also the half sibling to Brandon since they share the same father but not the same mother.
+Sarah is the half sister to both Alexis and Brandon.
+Sarah is a half sister to Alexis, since they share the same mother but not the same father.
+Sarah is also the half sister to Brandon since they share the same father but not the same mother.

 Sibling Relationships in Blended Families

 Living in a blended family with a stepparent, stepsibling, or half sibling involves some differences from living in a traditional family.
 There are some potential challenges to gaining new siblings, but don't fret; there are definite benefits too.